History of Pat McAfee in Timeline

 On February 2, 2017, Pat McAfee retired from the NFL and intended to join Barstool Sports as a contributor.

-February 2017: Retirement from NFL
+February 2017: Retirement from Football

-June 2017: Professional Wrestling Training with Rip Rogers
+June 2017: Professional Wrestling Training

-In June 2017, McAfee briefly trained as a professional wrestler with Rip Rogers, which was filmed for Barstool Sports.
+In June 2017, Pat McAfee briefly trained as a professional wrestler with Rip Rogers, which was filmed for Barstool Sports.

-March 2018: NXT Appearance in Indianapolis
+March 2018: Involvement at an NXT show in Indianapolis

 August 31, 2018: Separation from Barstool Sports